auctus-team/pycapacity/README.md

 and biomechanics libraries.
 The package implements several state of the art algorithms for polytope evaluation that bring many of the polytope metrics to the few milliseconds evaluation time, making it possible to use them in online and interactive applications.

-The package can be easily interfaced with standard libraries for robotic manipulator rigid body simulation such as ``robotic-toolbox`` or ``pinocchio``, as well as human musculoskeletal model biomechanics softwares ``opensim`` and ``biorbd``.
+The package can be easily interfaced with standard libraries for robotic manipulator rigid body simulation such as ``robotic-toolbox``, ``pinocchio`` and ``mujoco``, as well as human musculoskeletal model biomechanics softwares ``opensim`` and ``biorbd``.
 The package can also be used with the Robot Operating System (``ROS``).

 The package additionally implements a set of visualization tools for polytopes and ellipsoids based on the